Find Affordable College Courses

 Fayetteville, AR

-University of Arkansas did quite well in this year’s ranking of the best schools for finance and financial management students.
-It came in at #17 on the list.
-UARK is a very large public school located in the city of Fayetteville.
+University of Arkansas landed the #17 spot in the 2023 rankings for the best finance and financial management programs.
+UARK is a fairly large public school located in the small city of Fayetteville.

 While working on their degree, finance majors at UARK accumulate an average of around $23,250 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $451.

-Full Finance & Financial Management at University of Arkansas Report
+Read full report on Finance & Financial Management at University of Arkansas

 #18